cheminfo/c6h6-documentation/src/book/spectra/mass/polycalc/README.md

 ##### 3. Isotopic pattern Similarity Tool

 MSPolyCalc can help users evaluate matching scores for polymer distribution assignment.
 Peaks can be assigned based on monoisotopic masses only (similarity = 0 - function is ignored) or based on a full isotopic pattern matching evaluation (similarity > 0).
 In that case, users must define the way to compare isotopic patterns, in particular the range of masses.
-It is important to fill up the function “Zone” while the function “Width” is optional, and more addressed to advanced users.
+It is important to fill up the function “Zone” (in Da) while the function “Width” is optional, and more addressed to advanced users.

 <img src="images/zone.png">